Main Street is 3 Things

-An inclusive apartment building and community center located in Rockville, Maryland, where 25% of the building’s 70 units are set aside for adults with disabilities and the remaining 75% are affordable housing options for all.
+An accessible apartment building located in Rockville, Maryland, where 25% of the building’s 70 units are set aside for adults with disabilities and 75% of the units are affordable.

-A community that values and celebrates people of all abilities.
-Non-residents may become members of our community center and participate in a wide range of dynamic programming along with residents.
+A membership-based community that celebrates people of all abilities.
+Residents and non-residents may become members and participate in dynamic programs in our 10,000 sq. ft. accessible community center.

 A mindset and a model of inclusive and affordable living where residents and members of all abilities can learn, play and thrive together.
 Main Street is changing lives and changing minds through inclusion.

-Main Street Connect, Inc. (Main Street), a non-profit 501(c)(3) organization, is developing the first of its kind multi-purpose model – an affordable, accessible and inclusive apartment complex and community center just steps from the Rockville Metro Station and adjacent to Rockville Town Center in Rockville, Maryland.
-The building is scheduled to open in July of 2020.
+Main Street Connect, Inc. (Main Street), a non-profit 501(c)(3) organization, has developed a innovative, multi-purpose model – an affordable, accessible and inclusive apartment complex and community center just steps from a subway stop and adjacent to the town center in Rockville, Maryland.
+The building opened doors in August 2020.

-Seventy-five percent (75%) of the 70 apartments in the building will be affordable – serving households earning 30%, 50% and 60% of the Area Medium Income (AMI) and 25% of the units are specifically designated for individuals with varying special needs.
-Details about the apartments and the application process are available from Main Street’s property management company, Hercules Living, at LivingAtMainStreet.com.
+Seventy-five percent (75%) of the 70 apartments in the building are affordable – serving households earning 30%, 50% and 60% of the Area Medium Income (AMI) – and 25% of the units are specifically designated for individuals with varying special needs.
+Details about the apartments and the application process are available from Main Street’s property management company, Edgewood Management, at LivingAtMainStreet.com.

 Community Center and Membership

-The ground floor of the Main Street building will have a 10,000-square-foot community center that will include a fitness center, teaching kitchen, multimedia room, a classroom and a cyber-cafe and will be available to the building residents as well as those who join as members.
-Together with professional partners, Main Street will offer a robust calendar of daily, weekly and monthly classes, programs, events and community engagement opportunities.
-Main Street’s programming is open to residents and to non-residents who join as members.
-In addition, Soulfull Cafe, a coffee shop and partnership between Dawson’s Market and Main Street, will be located at the front of the Main Street building and open to the public.
-It will provide an opportunity for employment to people with and without disabilities.
+The ground floor of the Main Street building has a 10,000-square-foot community center that includes a fitness center, teaching kitchen, multimedia room and a classroom.
+Together with professional partners, Main Street offers a robust calendar of daily, weekly and monthly classes, programs, events and community engagement opportunities.
+Main Street’s community center and programming are open to residents and to non-residents who join as members.
+In addition, Soulfull Cafe, a coffee shop and partnership with Main Street Connect, is located at the front of the Main Street building and open to the public.
+Soulfull Cafe opened in September 2020, providing an opportunity for employment to people with and without disabilities.

 Main Street is not a service provider and does not provide care giving or support staff to meet individualized, customized, one-on-one needs.
-Main Street’s philosophy of inclusion and social integration is based on the fundamental precept of “Bring Your Own Independence”.
+Main Street’s approach is based on a philosophy of inclusion that we call “Bring Your Own Independence” or BYOI.
 Residents and members are encouraged to bring with them whatever and whomever they need to help them fully access and enjoy the benefits of living at Main Street and/or being a member of the community center.
-Main Street provides a building with 24/7 security and community center staff who are caring and trained to provide quality programming for people of all abilities.
-By breaking the link between housing and services, Main Street residents will have choice regarding their service providers and will not required to move if they wish to change service providers as is the case in group homes.

-Main Street – created on the founding principles of affordability, inclusivity and sustainability – will be a vibrant community for continued learning, social engagement and health and wellness.
-By fostering a culture of inclusion, Main Street will bridge abilities, age and socioeconomic factors, allowing residents and members to enjoy casual, organic social encounters as well as structured activities and programs provided by trained staff and community partners.
+Main Street – created on the founding principles of affordability, inclusivity and sustainability – is a vibrant community for continued learning, social engagement and health and wellness.
+By fostering a culture of inclusion, Main Street bridges abilities, age and socioeconomic factors, allowing residents and members to enjoy casual, organic social encounters as well as structured activities and programs provided by trained staff and community partners.

 The Origin of Main Street